 Today’s marketers are all looking for new ways to find and attract their ideal audience.
 But in the fast-paced and ever-evolving digital marketing landscape, it’s getting harder and harder to reach your people and get results.

 What Is Artificial Intelligence Marketing?

 Artificial intelligence marketing (AI Marketing) is a method of leveraging customer data and AI concepts like machine learning to anticipate your customer’s next move and improve the customer journey.

-Advancements in Artificial Intelligence are offering companies better ways to do just that.
+Advancements in Artificial Intelligence offer companies better ways to do that.
 AI can help build more effective marketing strategies, improve the customer journey, and change the way businesses attract, nurture, and convert prospects.
 The graphic below shows how AI and machine learning can be incorporated into every step in the customer’s lifecycle.

 Source: Smart Insights

 AI in marketing may feel more science fiction than fact to many, but it’s not a far-off concept; it’s here right now.
 According to Salesforce, just 29% of marketing leaders used AI in 2018, but that number surged to 84% by 2020.
 And by the end of 2021, global spending on artificial intelligence hardware, software, and services is expected to exceed $340 billion, per a forecast from IDC.